-- At the sound of the alarm, immediately evacuate using the nearest stairway or exit door.
+- At the sound of the alarm and voice announcement, immediately evacuate using the nearest stairway or exit door.
 Look for exit signs.
 Do not use elevators because the elevator might take you to the location of the fire. - If the alarm does not sound, but fire or smoke is present, immediately pull the nearest fire alarm and then evacuate.
-Fire alarm stations are located in the hallways of buildings 400, 500, 600, 900, 1000, 2000, 3000, 4000, 5000 & 6000 and outside buildings A, B, C, D, 100, & 300. - Close doors behind you as you exit.
-This will restrict the spread of fire and smoke.

-- If fire or smoke blocks your exit, seek an alternate exit.
+Fire alarm stations are located in the hallways of buildings 400, 500, 600, 900, 1000, 2000, 3000, 4000, 5000 & 6000 and outside buildings A, B, C, D, and E. - Close doors behind you as you exit.
+This will restrict the spread of fire and smoke. - If fire or smoke blocks your exit, seek an alternate exit.
 If smoke is present, keep low to the floor and take short breaths to avoid inhaling excessive smoke. - If a door feels hot, do not open it.
-Seek an alternate exit. - Once outside, do not re-enter the building until the Guam Fire Department declares it safe.
+Seek an alternate exit. - Do not return to an evacuated building unless directed to do so by the Guam Fire Department, Guam Police Department, College Official, or when the MASS Notification System indicates an "All Clear."

-Shelter in Place Instructions

-When it is dangerous to leave the building, such as for severe weather or hazardous material releases:
+Shelter in Place Instructions When it is dangerous to leave the building or room, e.g. for threats of violence: